GilbertQue/Fabric/README.md

 **"Blog - Python - DuckDB - Looping and write once"** This notebook shows you how to loop through a stop dates and ramp the output once to a lake house table.

 **"BLOG - Show Table with IR Policy"** Using Semantic Link Labs to connect to the Tabular Object Model and show a tables Incremental Refersh Policy.

+**"Blog - Export all Items to OneLake"** Export all Fabric Items from your Workspace to OneLake and Azure Blob Storage.